KhronosGroup/MoltenVK/README.md

 Building from the command line creates the same `Package` folder structure described above when building from within *Xcode*.

+When building from the command line, you can set any of the build settings documented in the `vk_mvk_moltenvk.h` file for `MVKConfiguration`, by passing them in the command line, as in the following examples:

+	make MVK_CONFIG_LOG_LEVEL=0
+or

+	make macos MVK_CONFIG_PREFILL_METAL_COMMAND_BUFFERS=1

+...etc.

 ### Hiding Vulkan API Symbols

 You can optionally build MoltenVK with the Vulkan API static call symbols (`vk*`) hidden, to avoid library linking conflicts when bound to a Vulkan Loader that also exports identical symbols.

-To do so, when building MoltenVK, set the build setting or environment varible `MVK_HIDE_VULKAN_SYMBOLS=1`.
+To do so, when building MoltenVK, set the build setting `MVK_HIDE_VULKAN_SYMBOLS=1`.
-This build setting can be changed in the `MoltenVK.xcodeproj` *Xcode* project, or it can be included in any of the `make` build commands.
+This build setting can be set in the `MoltenVK.xcodeproj` *Xcode* project, or it can be included in any of the `make` build commands.
 For example:

 	make MVK_HIDE_VULKAN_SYMBOLS=1
-	...
+or

-	make macos-debug MVK_HIDE_VULKAN_SYMBOLS=1
+	make macos MVK_HIDE_VULKAN_SYMBOLS=1

 ...etc.

 <a name="demos"></a>